 - Understand design thinking as a methodology, and have garnered experience applying it in the field of education;

 - Cultivate a global network of changemakers to refer to during the course and into the future.

 Educators at all levels – teachers, university professors, administrators and nonformal educators – as well as anyone who considers themselves to be an ‘innovator’ in the field of education, or wishes to become one – including researchers, policy-makers, administrators and educational project coordinators.
 All will be encouraged to define their education challenge from their own perspective so as to best benefit from this course.

 $595 tuition rate.
 A certificate is awarded upon completion by the Centre for Executive Education at the University for Peace, established by the General Assembly of the United Nations.

 Enroll with someone else and each will receive a 20% discount.

-The return on investment is hard to calculate – but after this course, you’ll have the tools to lead an even more fulfilling life.
-Take this online course and connect with people all around the world who have also make a decision to invest in their own wellbeing!
+The return on investment is hard to calculate – but after this course, you’ll have the tools to lead an even more fulfilled life.
+Take this online course and connect with people all around the world who have also made the decision to invest in their own wellbeing!

 Stephanie Knox Steiner facilitates the Educating in Changing Times: Reflect, Rethink, Rebuild course.
 She is a peace education professional based in San Diego, California, where she teaches courses on peace, nonviolence, justice, sustainability, human rights, and service learning at San Diego City College and Chapman University.
 In addition to her classroom teaching, she serves as the Director of Education for the Metta Center for Nonviolence and as the Peace Education Program Coordinator at Teachers Without Borders (TWB).
 She earned her Master of Arts in Peace Education from the University for Peace in Costa Rica, and her Bachelor of Arts in Environment and Development from McGill University in Montreal.